-The Common Law degree is designed for students who plan to practise law in common law jurisdictions in countries such as England and Wales, Northern Ireland, Ireland, Canada and India.
-It is not suitable for those who may wish to enter the legal profession in Scotland.
+The Common Law degree is designed for you if you plan to practise law in common law jurisdictions such as England and Wales, Northern Ireland, Ireland, Canada and India.
+It is not suitable if you wish to enter the legal profession in Scotland.
 The Common Law curriculum offers intellectual depth and has a range of flexible options.